SameetAsadullah/Centipede-Game/README.md

       <img src = "https://github.com/SameetAsadullah/Centipede-Game/blob/main/extras/menu-ss.png" alt = "" width="900px"/>
     </div>

 4) You can press `Right Arrow Key` to select any option from the menu.
-You can use `Arrow Keys` to move the centipede and `Space Bar` to fire:
+You can use `Arrow Keys` to move the centipede and `Space Bar` to fire bullets:
     <div align="center">
       <img src = "https://github.com/SameetAsadullah/Centipede-Game/blob/main/extras/gameplay-ss-1.png" alt = "" width="900px"/>
     </div>